zalyoung/gitlab-handbook/content/handbook/people-group/promotions-transfers.md

 Different departments at GitLab manage job title specialties in different ways.
 Below, we have outlined guidance for certain departments to document how they think through job title specialties to ensure a consistent approach.

-Managers within Product, Sales, and Engineering will receive a Workday delivered report monthly report to audit and ensure specialties are accurate.
+Managers will receive a Workday delivered report monthly report to audit and ensure specialties are accurate, if the team member is in one the below departments:
+CI/CD Core Platforms & SaaS Delivery
+Core Development
+Core Infrastructure
+Dev & Analytics
+Expansion
+Internal Infrastructure
+Monetization
+Sec & Data Science
 To run a report for what current job title specialties are for your team ad-hoc, you can follow these steps:

 - Log into Workday